itsmontel/scholar-ai-website-/backend/README.md

-# Scholar AI Backend
+# WriteScholar Backend

-A comprehensive backend API for the Scholar AI academic writing assistant platform.
+A comprehensive backend API for the WriteScholar academic writing assistant platform.

 ## 🚀 Features